Why it’s easier right from the start

 Forming healthy habits early

 Early childhood presents a window of opportunity to support families to provide children with the foundations for good health for the rest of their lives.
 Habits are formed early in childhood and can often be sustained throughout life; it's important therefore to establish healthy habits around food, eating and mealtimes, physical activity, oral health, handwashing, screen time etc. Introducing babies to solid foods is a crucial opportunity to develop a baby’s liking for a wide variety of tastes, building the foundation for healthy eating habits and helping to prevent later fussy eating.
+See findings from our Starting Solids intervention

 Research has shown that it’s much easier to develop good habits early than it is to try to break poor habits later on.